rohan26ir/Gadget-Heaven/README.md

 - **Current Page Indicator**: Shows you which page you’re on.

 ### Home Page
-- **Banner Section**: Attractive banner with a button linking to the Dashboard.
+- **Banner Section**: Attractive banner with a button linking to the Shop.
 - **Categories Sidebar**: Lists gadget categories (like computers and phones).
 - **Gadget Cards**: Shows gadgets in a grid with an image, name, price, and details button.

-### Product Details Page
+### Device Details Page
-- **Product Information**: Shows product image, name, price, and other details.
+- **Gadget Information**: Shows product image, name, price, and other details.
-- **Cart and Wishlist**: Buttons to add the product to your cart or wishlist.
+- **Cart and Wishlist**: Buttons to add the Gadget to your cart or wishlist.

 ### Dashboard Page
 - **Tabs for Cart and Wishlist**: View items in the cart or wishlist by switching tabs.